 The Internet gives you access to the world.
 But it also gives the world access to you.
 The borderless, dynamic nature of the web makes it more likely that you’ll be a victim of a crime online than in your real life.

 In real life, we take basic safety precautions.
 So why wouldn’t you do the same online.
-To get you started here are a few basic principles or prompt commandments, so to speak, to prepare for Safer Internet Day on the seventh of February.
+To get you started here are basic principles or 10 commandments, so to speak, to prepare for Safer Internet Day on the seventh of February.

 - Thou shalt not click “Enable Macros.”